-To deactivate a system attention LED by using the HMC, complete the following steps:
+To deactivate a system attention LED by using HMC, complete the following steps:

 - 1. In the navigation area, open Systems management. - 2.
-Select the server you are working on. - 3.
-Open Operations > LED Status. - 4.
+Select the server you are working on by checking the box next to its name. - 3.
+Open Operations. - 4.
+Open LED Status. - 5.
 Select View System Attention.
-The System attention LED window opens.
+The system attention LED window opens.
 The selected system and its LED state are displayed in the upper part of the window.
 The logical partition and its LED state are displayed in the lower part of the window.
-From the system attention LED window, you can deactivate both the System attention LED and the logical partition LED. - 5.
+From the system attention LED window, you can deactivate both the system attention LED and the logical partition LED. - 6.
 Select Deactivate System Attention LED from the Action menu.
-A confirmation window is displayed that provides the following information: - A verification that the system attention LED was deactivated. - An indication that there still might be open problems within the system. - An indication that you cannot activate the system attention LED. - 6.
+A confirmation window is displayed that provides the following information: - A verification that the system attention LED was deactivated. - An indication that there still might be open problems within the system. - An indication that you cannot activate the system attention LED. - 7.
 Select one of the logical partitions in the lower table, and select Deactivate partition LED from the Partition Operations menu.
-A confirmation window is displayed that provides the following information: - A verification that the logical partition LED was deactivated. - · An indication that there still might be open problems within the logical partition. - An indication that you cannot activate the logical partition LED.
+A confirmation window is displayed that provides the following information: - A verification that the logical partition LED was deactivated. - An indication that there still might be open problems within the logical partition. - An indication that you cannot activate the logical partition LED.

-To deactivate a system attention LED by using the SDMC, complete the following steps:
+To deactivate a system attention LED by using SDMC, complete the following steps: